oblador/angular-parallax/README.md

 angular-parallax
 ==============

 Lightweight and highly performant AngularJS directive for parallax scrolling.
-1.4K, under 35K with gzipped with dependencies.
+Script is just 1.4K and about 35K gzipped with dependencies.

 Uses `requestAnimationFrame` and `translate3d` for GPU accelerated, smooth transitions.